 - 3.10.3.5.5.3 Classification for the Acute Categories I, II and III - 3.10.3.5.5.3.1 First, all components classified as Acute I are considered.
 If the sum of these components is greater than 25% the whole mixture is classified as Category Acute I. If the result of the calculation is a classification of the mixture as Category Acute I, the classification process is completed. - 3.10.3.5.5.3.2 In cases where the mixture is not classified as Acute I, classification of the mixture as Acute II is considered.
-A mixture is classified as Acute II if ten times the sum of all components classified as Acute I plus the sum of all components classified as Acute II is greater than 25%.
-If the result of the calculation is classification of the mixture as Category Acute II, the classification process is completed. - 3.10.3.5.5.3.3 In cases where the mixture is not classified either as Acute I or Acute II, classification of the mixture as Acute III is considered.
-A mixture is classified as Acute III if 100 times the sum of all components classified as Acute I plus 10 times the sum of all components classified as Acute III is greater than 25%. - 3.10.3.5.5.3.4 The classification of mixtures for acute hazards based on this summation of classified components, is summarised in Table 3.10.2.
+A mixture is classified as Acute II if ten times the sum of all components classified as Acute II plus the sum of all components classified as Acute II is greater than 25%.
+If the result of the calculation is classification of the mixture as Category Acute II, the classification process is completed. - 3.10.3.5.5.3.3 In cases where the mixture is not classified either as Acute II or Acute II, classification of the mixture as Acute III is considered.
+A mixture is classified as Acute III if 100 times the sum of all components classified as Acute II plus 10 times the sum of all components classified as Acute II plus the sum of all components classified as Acute III is greater than 25%. - 3.10.3.5.5.3.4 The classification of mixtures for acute hazards based on this summation of classified components, is summarised in Table 3.10.2.